Topics

 Economist for Housing Policy and Real Estate Economics

-- Studied International Business and Development and Economics at the University of Bayreuth and the Beijing Institute of Technology
+- Studied International Economics and Development (B.A.) and Economics (M.Sc.) at the University of Bayreuth with a year abroad at the Beijing Institute of Technology

 IW Publications